alexxyu/ferro/.github/PULL_REQUEST_TEMPLATE.md

 # Summary

-This PR changes xyz in `hecto`.
-The reason for this change is because abc.
+Describe what change this PR is making and the reason for the change.

 #### Attached issue